saumyabhatnagar912/rust_wasm_demo/README.md

     cargo +nightly new <project_name> --lib

-# Build for webassembly
+# Build Project
-We need to target the wasm32-unknown-unknown compiler to build the .wasm file.
+We need to use the wasm target to build the .wasm file.
 The file will be created inside "target/wasm32-unknown-unknown/debug" and will be named same as the project name.

      cargo +nightly build --target wasm32-unnknown-unknown

 # Apply wasm-bindgen
-The wasm file created is big and unable to read.
-So we need to apply wasm-bindgen to the wasm file.
+The wasm file created is large in size and unoptimized.
+Now that we've generated the wasm module it's time to run the bindgen tool.
+This tool will postprocess the wasm file, generating a new wasm file and a set of JS bindings as well.
 This will give us a much more managed and readable js file that we can use.

     wasm-bindgen target/wasm32-unknown-unknown/debug/<wasmfilename>.wasm --out-dir .